 What Is Included in My Third-Party Car Rental Price?

-Depending on where you plan to pick up the rental car and which company provides that car, your price may or may not include taxes, fees, theft protection, damage waivers, licensing fees, winterization fees and location surcharges.
+Your car rental price may or may not include taxes, fees, theft protection, damage waivers, licensing fees, winterization fees and location surcharges.
 Your car rental company will offer you the chance to purchase damage waivers (the collision damage waiver, for example), theft protection, personal accident insurance and optional coverage when you pick up the car.

 What Can I Do to Minimize Potential Problems With My Third-Party Car Rental?

 Look carefully at the price, country-specific terms and conditions and general rental policies for the car rental company you plan to use.
 It can be difficult to find this information on a car rental company's website, and customer service representatives in your own country are not likely to know anything about terms and conditions, required insurance or age requirements in another country.
-You may need to telephone an office in your destination country to get the information you need.
+Consider calling an office in your destination country to get the information you need.

 What Happens if I Want to Dispute Part of My Car Rental Bill?

-Save all receipts, contracts, emails, reservation printouts and related documents until your billing dispute has been resolved to your satisfaction.
+Save all receipts, contracts, emails, reservation printouts and related documents until your billing dispute has been resolved.